olinjs/olinjs/lessons/07-apis-debugging/README.md

 ![OAuth auth flow.](./images/oauth.png)
 *Image via oauth.net*

+<a name="access-apis"></a>
 ###Signing In with OAuth
 You can also use OAuth to handle user login.
 You've probably seen websites with "Log in with Google" or "Log in with Facebook" buttons -- those buttons access the Google or Facebook API to sign you in with your Google or Facebook credentials, then save your user information to session just like you would manually.
 We'll use an NPM package called Passport to handle OAuth-type user login.

 #### Sessions and Cookies
 Before we talk about using Passport for user authentication, we need to talk a bit about sessions and cookies.

 Apps usually handle authentication by saving your information to a session, which is a store of information about the current user.
 The session will be restarted if it already exists or created if it's your first time using the app.
 A session usually works by associating a cookie with a user; a cookie is a small amount of information which is sent back and forth between the server and the browser.
 There are two types of cookies, but for all our purposes we will stick to session cookies, which are deleted from the browser when the page is closed (the other type is a persistent cookie, which isn't deleted from the browser when the page is closed).
 Usually our cookies will just contain the session id, because we will use the server to hold most of the user's data.

 There's an npm module called `express-session` which is great for managing user sessions.
 To install this module into your app type:
 ```
 npm install --save express-session
 ```